Starman7312/Hashed-Dictionary/README.md

     • Uses linear probing to handle hash collisions
     • Example tests are in the main method for examplifying the functionalities
     • The number of hashable locations can be modified to be larger, but the code struggles with values > ≈ 214748360
+    • Works with JDK 17 or JDK 23 (and probably most/all versions)